Rinat Akhmetov: Philanthropy

 On 28 February 2018, the assistance the Rinat Akhmetov Humanitarian Center provided in the non-government controlled territory was put on hold and later banned at all.
 Over 500,000 people could not receive assistance any more.
 In 2020, help expanded its support to the entire country and forwarded its resources to help all residents of Ukraine, in order to protect them from the threat of the COVID-19 epidemic.

 Starting from the year 2000, Rinat Akhmetov and his friend Igor Krutoy have been involved in a charity campaign on Saint Nicholas' Day in Donetsk and Donetsk Oblast, visiting children deprived of parental care, orphans and children in hospitals.
 In 2012, he donated $19 million to build an oncology research center.

 According to Akhmetov's spokeswoman, Olena Dovzhenko, Akhmetov' salary for being a member of Ukraine's Verkhovna Rada (parliament) was traditionally deferred to charity.

 In 2019, Ukrainian hospitals received 200 ambulances.

 In March 2020, Rinat Akhmetov began to financially help in the fight against COVID-19.
-After meeting with the President of Ukraine Volodymyr Zelensky, he began to oversee a number of regions (Donetsk, Ivano-Frankivsk, Luhansk and Lviv Oblast) and individual cities (Kryvyi Rih).
+After meeting with the president of Ukraine Volodymyr Zelensky, he began to oversee a number of regions (Donetsk, Ivano-Frankivsk, Luhansk and Lviv Oblast) and individual cities (Kryvyi Rih).

 In February 2020, Akhmetov allocated ₴300 million to fight the coronavirus.
-About ₴500 million was allocated in total to fight the coronavirus within the framework of the Fight against COVID-19 in Ukraine project - part of the Rinat Akhmetov - Saving Lives program, its Foundation purchased over 200 ventilators for Ukrainian hospitals.
+About ₴500 million was allocated in total to fight the coronavirus within the framework of the Fight against COVID-19 in Ukraine project – part of the Rinat Akhmetov – Saving Lives program, its Foundation purchased over 200 ventilators for Ukrainian hospitals.

+At the end of March 2026, businessman Rinat Akhmetov met with the supervisory board of his charitable foundation in Kyiv.
+Reports following the meeting stated that the Foundation had begun developing a new ten-year strategy focused on sport, children and young people, alongside support for veterans, remembrance, recovery and education.